Ekkehard-Schulze/indoor-climate-logger/README.md

 can record

-- precision temperature of multiple sensors
+- precision temperature of multiple sensors and sensor types
 - humidity
 - atmospheric pressure
 - carbon dioxide concentration using non-dispersive spectrometry
 - illuminance
-- contactless surface temperature of objects
+- contactless surface temperature of an object

 For microcontrollers running CircuitPython
 ------------------------------------------